Coastal Carolina Chanticleers Logo

 2016 – today

-Then, the designers changed the concept and depicted a fighting rooster, confidently marching according to the position of its wings.
-The feathers are not detailed, but it’s evident they are present: this is indicated by sharp angles and black lines.
+Then, the designers changed the concept and depicted a fighting rooster confidently marching, its wings positioned accordingly.
+The feathers are not detailed, but it’s evident they are present, as indicated by sharp angles and black lines.
 The bird looks quite menacing.
 Its eyes glow white, and the comb is tilted forward.
 Another important detail is the teeth.
 Artists had to add them to give the mascot the most menacing look.
-From 2002 to 2015, the drawing was complemented by the “Coastal Carolina Chanticleers” inscription, divided into three lines and executed in italic font with serifs.
+From 2002 to 2015, the drawing was complemented by the “Coastal Carolina Chanticleers” inscription, divided into three lines and set in an italic serif font.
 In 2016, it was removed, leaving only the graphic part of the logo.